 Night’s Arose follows spunky protagonist Nessarose – but, please, call her Arose – as she defends her home and family against the threat of demon invasion using her wits, bravery, and the powers of a mysterious, ancient magic.
 There’s romance too, and quite a few amorous scenes that, while handled delicately by Roche, will nevertheless leave you blushing.

 Arose’s story begins with bang – we’re thrust into her immediate, unexpected danger – and it continues to moves at a breathless pace the entire novel.
 There is not a moment of rest or a paragraph of prose that does not push you into the next sentence with urgency.
 Night’s Arose is a sprint, and the racing tempo kept me glued to the book for fear that if I blinked, I would miss something.
-Yet this same quickness often left me confused, and I found myself doubling back over a passages more than once, asking myself, “Wait – who was that?”
+Yet this same quickness often left me confused, and I doubled back over a passages more than once, asking myself, “Wait – who was that?”
 What just happened?
 When did the dragon get here?”

 The plot begins in the present, but lingers for only a moment before shifting the reader into the past, showing Arose’s childhood and how she received her powers.
 These memories are some of my favorite parts of the book, and I wish Roche had spent more time on these formational moments.
 I could easily see an entire novel being born out of Arose’s adolescence on her Uncle’s ship, her relationship with young Blaze blossoming from childhood friendship into something more.
-Unfortunately, we only get to see a few moments of their young adventures together due to the rushing nature of book.
-While the transitions between past and present are handled well, they still fall short of what I needed as a reader, and left me wishing Roche had let us stay in Arose’s memories just a bit longer.
+Unfortunately, we only get to see a few moments of their young adventures together because of the rushing nature of book.
+While Roche handles the transitions between past and present well, they still fall short of what I needed as a reader, and left me wishing Roche had let us stay in Arose’s memories just a bit longer.